SYNOVA-LABS/ADA/README.md

 - "Hi"

 After saying a wake word, ADA will detect your presence and begin listening for your questions.
 You can ask questions about what the camera sees, and ADA will analyze the image and provide spoken responses.
 See the terminal for all logs related to the system

+> [!IMPORTANT]
+> <span style="color:purple">Each interaction with ADA uses your OpenAI API credits.
+No conversation data is transmitted except to the OpenAI API during direct requests.</span>

 #### Install Python (if you don't have Python)